WaveEngine/EvergineDocs/src/manual/addons/xrv/index.md

 ---

-XRV is a library we use internally while developing custom XR experiences for our customers.
-It aims to gather in one place various functionalities and features commonly required by the applications we build, such as floating windows, hand menus, voice commands, and more.
+The Extended Reality Viewer (XRV) is an internal library we developed to streamline the creation of custom XR experiences for our clients.
+XRV consolidates essential XR functionality—such as floating windows, hand menus, voice commands, and more—into a single toolkit, enhancing productivity and ease of development.

 ![XRV main image](images/main.jpg)

-It is based on our own [MRTK add-on](../mrtk/index.md), which means it uses the same input pointers, user controls like buttons or sliders, configuration components, etc. Leveraging this foundation, we have built the entire XRV infrastructure.

-Most of the features are supported on many platforms, but some features may not be available on all platforms.
-You can run XRV on devices like:
+Built upon our proprietary [MRTK add-on](../mrtk/index.md), XRV leverages shared resources like input pointers, user controls (e.g., buttons, sliders), and configuration components, providing a robust, extensible foundation for XR applications.

+XRV supports multiple platforms, though some features may vary by device.
+Compatible devices include:
+- Meta Quest
-- Meta Quest and Meta Quest 2
+- Meta Quest 2
+- Meta Quest 3
 - Meta Quest Pro
 - Pico XR headsets
-- Microsoft HoloLens 2

 ## In this section